 Workshop 34 (2014-15)

-A later iteration of the Workshops in South Kilburn, Shoreham by Sea and Rochester – allowing local people autonomy by creating a space which enables them to programme activity.
+A later iteration of the Workshops in South Kilburn, Shoreham by Sea, Rochester – this time in Sittingbourne – allowing local people autonomy by creating a space which enables them to programme activity.
 Run in partnership with Kent County Council.

 #amys30 Pop Up (September 2013)